 Low-fat diets are notorious for making their adherents ravenous, whereas low-carb, high-fat diets are well known for curbing out-of-control appetites.
 Most people attribute that to the higher protein content of low-carb diets.
 I’m not so sure that’s the whole story.
 In my experience, loading up on protein alone makes me sick of eating and slightly repulsed by food, whereas eating fatty meats satisfies me.
 Both reduce appetite, to be sure, but I prefer to be sated rather than repulsed.
 Plus, fatty cuts of meat, not just the lean stuff, provides saturated and monounsaturated fats (along with protein).
-Saturated fats appear to confer the most satiety via the satiety hormone PPY, whereas monounsaturated fats from olive oil have favorable effects on another satiety hormone, GLP-1.
+Saturated fats appear to confer the most satiety via the satiety hormone PPY, whereas monounsaturated fats from avocado oil, olive oil have favorable effects on another satiety hormone, GLP-1.

 You’re trying to love vegetables.